What We’re Looking For…

 What We Pay…

-Freelance contributors may receive anywhere from $50 to $1,000 for a story, depending on length, research, newsworthiness and complexity.
-We do not reimburse expenses, travel or otherwise.
-We pay half the fee upon submission of the story and the invoice, and half upon publication.
-For this reason, we do not distribute kill fees.
+Freelance contributors may receive anywhere from $76 for a brief digital post to $1,000 for an in-depth story, depending on length, research, newsworthiness, and complexity.
+We do not reimburse expenses, travel, or otherwise.

 How to Submit…

-Submit queries, along with three samples of previous work as Word attachments to firstname.lastname@example.org.
+Submit queries, along with three samples of previous work, to email@example.com.